Jaylam13/Study-notes/ITIL/V4 Foundations/readme.md

 # V4 Foundations

-Service management - is defined as a set of specialised organization capabilities for enabling value to customers in the form of services value - the perceived benefits, usefulness and importance of something customers - define requirements for services and take responsibility for outcomes Users - use services
+Service management - is defined as a set of specialised organization capabilities for enabling value to customers in the form of services.

+Value - the perceived benefits, usefulness and importance of something.

+Customers - define requirements for services and take responsibility for outcomes.

+Users - use services.

-Sponsors - authorize the budget for service consumption supplier - external partner who provides services to the organization organization - a group of people that has its own function, responsibilities and authority to achieve specific objectives.
+Sponsors - authorize the budget for service consumption.

+Supplier - external partner who provides services to the organization.

+Organization - a group of people that has its own function, responsibilities and authority to achieve specific objectives.

 A service is a means of enabling Value co-creation by facilitating desired outcomes for customers without the customer having to manage specific costs and risks.